 We’re a quirky family of four (two humans, two dogs) that love traveling, new experiences, exploring the outdoors, and finding the joy in life.
 We don’t love being tied down or squeezed into “little boxes” – which is why we decided to sell everything we owned, move into a van, and adventure with our pups.

-We bought our van in August 2016, converted it into a badass off grid mobile dwelling, and have been on the road since April 2017.
+We bought our van in August 2016, converted it into a badass off grid mobile dwelling, hit the road in early 2017, and spent nearly three years living on the road.
 In that time, we’ve learned a thing or two about building vans and living in them.

 We started this website as a fun way to document our build and share what we learned with other vanlifers along the way.
 But we quickly realized that there wasn’t a whole lot of helpful, accurate information about vanlife and building a van on the web.
 So we set out to change that.